Performance of Empirical Risk Minimization For Principal Component Regression: Performance of Empirical Risk Minimization

+The theorem establishes that, under a specific Gaussian data-generating process, the estimation error of PCR is bounded from below by a term of order $K/T$ with positive probability.
+It is straightforward to verify that the assumptions of the theorem are compatible with Assumptions~\ref{asm:dist}--\ref{asm:npk}.

+A number of remarks on the performance of PCR are in order.
+First, we discuss under which conditions the estimation error rate established in Theorem \ref{thm:erm-pcr} is, in some appropriate sense, optimal.
+For ease of exposition we assume that the approximation error is zero for the remainder of this paragraph.
+Theorem \ref{thm:lower-bound} establishes that the lower bound on the performance of PCR is of the order $K/T$.
+This coincides with the optimal rate that the least squares estimator could achieve if the population principal components were observed \citep{Tsybakov:2003}.
+This motivates us to label the $K/T$ rate as the optimal rate.
+Inspection of Theorem \ref{thm:erm-pcr} reveals that the estimation error rate depends crucially on the signal strength $\alpha$.
+When $\alpha \in [1/2,1]$, the near-optimal rate $(K \log(T))/T$ is achieved provided that the number of predictors is not too large in the sense that

+This condition is, for example, satisfied when $p$ is fixed ($r_p = 0$), and more generally, the admissible range of $r_p$ is increasing in both $\alpha$ and $r_\beta$.
+Notice that the condition simplifies to $r_p < r_\beta$ when $\alpha = 1$, which is already guaranteed by Assumption \ref{asm:npk}.
+When $\alpha \in (0, 1/2)$, the signal is too weak for the near-optimal rate to be achieved unless $p$ is fixed.
+This is because the factor $p^{1-2\alpha}$ in the estimation error diverges with $p$, and the bound is strictly slower than $(K \log(T))/T$ as long as $p$ is growing.
+In this regime PCR remains consistent for prediction under Assumption~\ref{asm:npk}, but at a rate that is penalized by the weakness of the signal.

-A number of additional remarks on Theorem \ref{thm:erm:pcr} are in order.
-First, it is insightful to provide an alternative representation of the approximation error of PCR.
+Second, it is insightful to provide an alternative representation of the approximation error of PCR.
 This may be equivalently expressed as

 This highlights that the approximation error of PCR is small when the projection of the best linear predictor $\bm \theta^*$ on the subspace spanned by the population eigenvectors $\bm v_{K+1}, \ldots, \bm v_p$ is small.
-Differently put, if the contribution of the idiosyncratic component vector $\bm u_t$ is negligible then PCR has a negligible approximation error.
+Equivalently, if the contribution of the idiosyncratic component vector $\bm u_t$ is negligible then PCR has a negligible approximation error.
 Clearly, when $\bm \gamma^* = \bm 0$ the best linear predictor based on $\bm X_t$ coincides with the best linear predictor based on $\bm P_t$ and the approximation error is zero.
+We remark that part $(iv)$ of Lemma \ref{lem:pcr} shows that the approximation error is bounded by a constant that does not depend on $K, p$ or $T$.